Last Updated on April 26, 2026

 The Goring is a 5 star hotel that combines luxury, comfort, and family-friendly services, making it a standout choice for families traveling with teenagers.

-It’s prime location is also a big draw, situated just a short walk from Buckingham Palace and Victoria Station (for easy access to the rest of London)
+Its prime location is also a big draw, situated just a short walk from Buckingham Palace and Victoria Station (for easy access to the rest of London)

 They have superior family inter-connecting rooms, each with its own bathroom, ensuring comfort and privacy for both parents and teens.